sddevelopment-be/penguin-pragmatic-patterns/src/scripts/prompts/AMMERSE_request.md

 Finally, provide me with potential mitigation strategies for the considerations you listed.

+Note that I want a critical evaluation of the technique, and how it would impact day-to-day operations in a professional environment.
+I am particularly concerned about the potential downsides of implementing a technique like this, and would like to be aware of the trade-offs I am making.
+Therefore, it is paramount to evaluate the effect of the technique itself on the AMMERSE values that are present in the context.

 ---- START OF PATTERN ----

 ---- END OF PATTERN ----